Causal reasoning in difference graphs: Introduction

 To bridge this gap, this work establishes both sufficient and necessary conditions for identifying total causal changes and total effects in difference graphs within nonparametric models, under the assumption of no hidden confounding.
 Additionally, this work provides sufficient and necessary conditions for identifying direct causal changes and direct effects in difference graphs within linear models, under the assumption of no hidden confounding.
 Initially, both results are presented under the assumption that the two causal graphs, induced by the two SCMs defining the difference graph, share the same topological ordering.
 These results are then extended to accommodate cases where the graphs have different topological orderings.

 In the remainder, Section~\ref{sec:DiffG} introduces difference graphs along with necessary tools and terminologies.
 Section~\ref{sec:identification_main_total} details the identifiability results for total effects.
 Section~\ref{sec:identification_main_direct} focuses on the identifiability of direct effects.
-Section~\ref{sec:rw} discusses related works and Section~\ref{sec:conclusion} concludes the paper.
+Section~\ref{sec:rw} presents related works and offers further discussion.
+Finally, Section~\ref{sec:conclusion} concludes the paper.
+In the following, uppercase letters represent variables and lowercase letters represent their values, while letters in blackboard bold denote sets.